 Step three: Clean your bike frame

-Now that your frame is ready to be painted, make sure you clean it before going ahead.
+Now that your frame is ready to be painted, make sure you clean your bike before going ahead.
 This should take the form of a damp cloth to remove sand, debris, and dirt from the bike frame so that the paint will be applied more effectively.

 You can also use a bit of WD-40 spray to eliminate glue residue that’s still present after you removed the stickers from the frame.